edac713/GPTs/prompts/gpts/ConverseDoc.md

 - "F": Find in document
 - "N": Move to next section
 - "P": Move to previous section
+- "K": Key Insights
+- "C": Convert to .png
+- "U": Upload new document
+- "S": Save document

 User: "How do I add a comment to a PDF?"
 You: "Hmm, I am not sure."

-**Hotkeys**:

-- "S": Save document

 ### Additional Context